Canon Vs Sony Camera | Side By Side Comparison

 Canon vs. Sony Camera – Overview

-The answer to the question of which brand makes the better camera is similar to the Android vs. iOS debate in that it depends on who you ask.
+The answer to which brand makes the better camera is similar to the Android vs. iOS debate in that it depends on who you ask.

-If you’re a photographer in need of an optical viewfinder, a DSLR is the way to go, and that’s where Canon excels.
+If you’re a photographer who needs an optical viewfinder, a DSLR is the way to go, and Canon excels at this.

 However, if you seek the best performance from a mirrorless camera, Sony is your best bet.
 Canon entered the full-frame mirrorless segment in 2018 with the EOS R but still trails behind Sony in this area.

-Ultimately, it’s the finer details that count, such as your shooting style.
-That said, here are some considerations when deciding between Canon and Sony cameras.
+Ultimately, the finer details count, such as your shooting style.
+Here are some considerations when deciding between Canon and Sony cameras.

 Canon vs. Sony: History